 After the success of the first restaurant, they decided to open a second restaurant in nearby Caldas in 1981, which is also south of Medellín.

-Since that time, the chain has continued to expand where El Rancherito now has eight restaurants in Medellín and the nearby municipalities.
+Since that time, the chain has continued to expand where El Rancherito now has nine restaurants in Medellín and the nearby municipalities.
 Also, they have a restaurant in Pereira.

 The Food Menu at El Rancherito